Estimate Time4 min

 5. Employers may help fund your HSA

-Many employers match contributions you make to your HSA.
-That means that for every dollar you put in, they may also put in a dollar, up to a certain limit.
-Or, some employers may opt to contribute a lump sum to your HSA, often at the beginning or end of the year.
-In 2020, 26% of all dollars contributed to an HSA came from employers, with the average employer contribution being $870.6 Employer contributions can jump start your savings.
+Many employers match contributions made to HSAs, which means for every dollar you add, they too will either match or add money up to a certain limit.
+Some employers may opt to contribute a lump sum to your HSA, often at the beginning or end of the year.

 6. HSAs offer a cushion when you change jobs